Blog

 Appellant’s Appeal against the Trial Court’s Judgment to the Court of Appeal

-Conversely, the 3rd respondent contended that section 17 of the PCL did not make the transaction null and void but that the conveyance shall only operate as a declaration of trust.
-Since the operation of Land Use Act (“LUA”) the interest that can be created is a deed of assignment.
+Conversely, the 3rd respondent contended that section 17 of the PCL did not make the transaction null and void but that the conveyance shall only operate as a declaration of trust He further argued that under the Land Use Act (“LUA”), the interest that could be created was a deed of assignment.
 The 3rd respondent contended further in the alternative that 1st respondent by Exhibit A was vested with a legal estate whilst appellant had an equity of redemption citing RE WELLS 1933 1 CH 29 at 52 and that once the 1st respondent exercised its power of sale, the appellant cannot choose a purchaser for the 1st respondent as a mortgagee is not a trustee of a power of sale, relying on Ekaeteh v.
 Nigerian Housing Development & Ors.
 (1973) 6 SC 183.
-According to the 3rd respondent, the mortgagor can only complain where the sale was tainted with fraud or collusion which does not exist in the instant appeal as no allegation of fraud or collusion was established as rightly found by the learned trial Judge, as they were not proved beyond reasonable doubt.
-He concluded that fraud or collusion must be pleaded under Order 25 rule 5(1) of the High Court Rules of Ogun State 1978 and strictly proved, which the learned trial judge held the appellant did not comply with, relying on Otteh v.
-Nwaweke (1990) 3 NWLR (Pt.
-140) 550 at 560.

 Section 7 of the LUA provides as follows: